 Chia seeds are nutritional powerhouses.

-These small seeds gel in water and are 95% insoluble fiber.
+These small seeds gel in water and are up to 93% insoluble fiber (

 Insoluble fiber helps keep your digestive tract moving and is important for colon health.
-It is also linked to a lower risk of diabetes.
+It’s also linked to a lower risk of diabetes (

-Proponents of juicing say juice — especially cold-pressed vegetable juice — is a good way to incorporate a lot of vegetables into your diet.
+Proponents of juicing say juice — especially cold-pressed veggie juice — is a good way to incorporate a lot of vegetables into your diet.

 Indeed, juice can have high amounts of micronutrients.